FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/apply_license_ibm_i.md

 CFTUTIL PARAM(ABOUT)
 Host information :
 \* model = 525 \*
-= 10A16B2
+cpuid = 10A16B2
 ```

-In this example, you would provide the CPU ID .
+In this example, you would provide the CPU ID 10A16B2.

 Use the display system value command to get the serial number, known as QSRLNBR: